-- FMT_MSA.3.1 The TSF shall enforce the mandatory access control policy to provide restrictive default values for security attributes that are used to enforce the mandatory access control policy. - FMT_MSA.3.2 The TSF shall allow the users with the SPECIAL attribute and the owner of the profileprotecting the object to specify alternative initial values to override the default values when an object or information is created. - Application note (from LSPP): An LSPP-conformant TOE must provide protection by default for all objects at creation time.
-This may be done through the enforcing of a restrictive default access control on newly-created objects or by requiring the user to explicitly specify the desired access controls on the object at its creation.
-In either case, there shall be no window of vulnerability through which unauthorized access may be gained to newly-created objects. - Rationale: This component supports the O.MANDATORY_ACCESS objective by requiring that objects are properly protected with a security label starting from the instant that they are created. - Application note: LSPP has just iterated the element FMT_MSA.3.1 twice and not the component FMT_MSA.3 as a whole.
+- FMT_MSA.3.1 The TSF shall enforce the mandatory access control policy to provide restrictive default values for security attributes that are used to enforce the mandatory access control policy. - FMT_MSA.3.2 The TSF shall allow the users with the SPECIAL attribute and the owner of the profile protecting the object to specify alternative initial values to override the default values when an object or information is created.

+Application note: LSPP has just iterated the element FMT_MSA.3.1 twice and not the component FMT_MSA.3 as a whole.
 Since the authors of this Security Target felt that this is not consistent with the requirements of the CC when having multiple iterations of a component, this Security Target defines two iterations of FMT_MSA.3, one for discretionary and one for mandatory access control.
 The rationale of the second iteration now mentions the support for O.MANDATORY_ACCESS, which the authors of LSPP have forgotten in their rationale.